KoaichGet Koaich →

 Who this is for

-It's for the lawyer whose privilege claim has to survive a discovery motion.
-The therapist whose patient files belong outside the platform's reach.
-The accountant who shouldn't need a separate compliance posture to know their client's tax data is unreadable by a vendor support engineer.
-The startup that doesn't want its cap table on a shared cloud drive that a sub-processor might one day stumble through.
+The lawyer whose privilege claim has to survive a discovery motion, and who therefore cannot paste a client matter into a general assistant.
+The therapist whose session notes belong outside any platform's reach.
+The accountant who shouldn't need a separate compliance posture to know a client's tax data is unreadable by a vendor support engineer.
+The founder who doesn't want the cap table on a shared drive a sub-processor might one day stumble through.
+These are exactly the people whose work AI could most obviously improve, and exactly the people who aren't allowed to hand it over.

 It's also for everyone else.
 There is no "personal grade" cryptographic step-down in Koaich.
 Either we encrypt your data or we don't — and we do, the same way, for every user, on every surface.